Father absence: Psychodynamic approach

-The psychodynamic approach posits that behaviour is motivated by basic needs and drives and is sometimes shaped by unconscious childhood experiences.
+The psychodynamic approach posits that behavior is motivated by basic needs and drives and is sometimes shaped by unconscious childhood experiences.
 The psychodynamic approach suggests that for a child to develop a "normal" gender identity, they will have to be raised in a conventional family where there is a father and a mother.
-Freud believed that being parented by a single mother could confuse the child's identity or lead them to become homosexual.
-Father absence may hinder the son's acquisition of the traditional masculine role, as he is not able to model his own behaviour and attitude on his fathers'.
+Some psychoanalysts believed that being parented by a single mother could confuse the child's identity or lead them to become homosexual.
+Some psychoanalysts believe father absence may hinder the son's acquisition of the traditional masculine role, as he is not able to model his own behavior and attitude on his fathers'.
 Along similar lines, sons with absent fathers could have confused gender identities – if the son was separated from his father by age four, he would be less assertive, less involved in sport, less masculine than other boys and more dependent on his peers.
 Nevertheless, findings of certain empirical studies on psychosexual gender identification have been deemed contradictory and inconclusive.
 A number of studies have highlighted such negative consequences of the two-parent heterosexual household on children.
 Contrarily, others have pointed out that being reared in lesbian and single-parent households where the father was absent did not affect the psychosexual development of children, despite higher aggressiveness and submissiveness and lower assertiveness.

 Biological approach

 Genes and hormones may account for the tendency of fathers to be absent.
 Certain DNA patterns have been shown to affect an individual's degree of fidelity and investment in their offspring.
 In particular, a study in prairie voles indicates that the gene AVPR1A affects the activity of vasopressin receptors in brain regions and thus predicts less cheating on their partners.
 Similar to oxytocin, the hormone vasopressin can facilitate trust, empathy and social bonding.
 Injection of vasopressin in polygamous montane voles significantly increased their likelihood of becoming monogamous.
-This may in turn decrease their likelihood of being an absent father.
+This may, in turn, decrease their likelihood of being an absent father.

-A meta-analysis based on 56 twin and adoption studies totalling over 200,000 families has revealed that genetic makeup significantly affects the individual's parenting behaviour.
-Genes in the father's reliability predict up to 40% of his positive or negative emotions towards his children.
+A meta-analysis based on 56 twin and adoption studies totaling over 200,000 families has revealed that genetic makeup significantly affects the individual's parenting behavior.
+Genes in the father's reliability predict up to 40% of his positive or negative emotions toward his children.
 In this sense, genes contribute to a father's liking or repulsion for his children, the latter of which may result in the father's absence.
 However, genes are not the sole predictors of whether a father will like or dislike his child.